bmuschko/capa-crash-course/exercises/argo-cd/04-declarative-application/instructions.md

 # Exercise 4

+Applications can be represented as YAML manifests.
+In this exercise, you'll create an Application declaratively.
+Later, you'll also create an overarching Application for multiple other Applications.

 1. Create a Application YAML manifest that manages the application with the following configuration details:

     - Application name: nginx